-If you’re in a car accident, there are a few things you need to do to protect yourself.
+If you’re in a car accident arising from driver negligence, there are a few things you need to do to protect yourself.
 For starters, you should get yourself an injury attorney in case you or your vehicle’s occupants experience any injuries related to the accident and need to make a claim against the other party.
 At the scene of the incident, however, here are the most important things you should do.

 Whenever you catch yourself in a car accident, your first legal obligation is to stop.
 It doesn’t matter whether you think there was any damage or not.
 You must stop your vehicle whenever you collide with something.

 2. Never Admit Responsibility